chiotisn/Redis-KL-Store/README.md

 # Redis-KL-Store
 A project for storing and proccessing Key-List stores in Redis.
 These stores can come from different sources: csv/excel file or MySQL database.
 This project developed for "Big Data Management Systems" course.
+More info about this project can be found [here](https://drive.google.com/file/d/14PU6PwAFce4WgRc2bliFby7VM0X2jmHN/view?usp=sharing).

 ## Requirements
 1. python3